AndrewJBateman/angular-pwa-ssr/README.md

 # :zap: Angular PWA SSR

-* Angular PWA SSR sandbox to get Server Side Rendering working with a fulll-stack Progressive Web App and deploy to Netlify
+* Angular PWA SSR sandbox to get Server Side Rendering working with a Progressive Web App and deploy.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-pwa-ssr?style=plastic)